athnlp/athnlp-labs/labs-exercises/neural-machine-translation.md

 scores from your model in ``forward_loop()``.
 You can execute it via ``athnlp/nmt.py``.
  Then visualize attention scores between the input and predicted output for the examples found in ``data/multi30k/val.lc.norm.tok.head-5.fr.jsonl``.
 What do you observe?
+ - **NEW**: We have trained a model n the full training set of Multi30k found [here](https://drive.google.com/open?id=1lZFKb1Tf_0Hxuf9Hti6HfJoQ3oAD1PZd).
+Use this to predict and visualise attention weights.
+How much different are they to what you trained?

 - (Bonus) Instead of concatenating the context vector with the previous predicted word embedding *before* being feeding as in input to the decoder RNN, try concatenating it to the output hidden state of the decoder